 - Your website must be mobile friendly and easy to navigate through pages.

-- Quick focus on readability and accessibility can help user experience a lot.
+- A quick focus on readability and accessibility can help the user experience a lot.

 - Give only what people need.
 Don’t get extra creative.
 Make sure what the purpose of your website is and work along that purpose.